Univariate (statistics)

 Univariate is a term commonly used in statistics to describe a type of data which consists of observations on only a single characteristic or attribute.
 A simple example of univariate data would be the salaries of workers in industry.
 Like all the other data, univariate data can be visualized using graphs, images or other analysis tools after the data is measured, collected, reported, and analyzed.

-Univariate data types
+Data types

 Some univariate data consists of numbers (such as the height of 65 inches or the weight of 100 pounds), while others are nonnumerical (such as eye colors of brown or blue).
 Generally, the terms categorical univariate data and numerical univariate data are used to distinguish between these types.

 Categorical univariate data

 Categorical univariate data consists of non-numerical observations that may be placed in categories.
 It includes labels or names used to identify an attribute of each element.
 Categorical univariate data usually use either nominal or ordinal scale of measurement.